ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-overview.md

 ### HCX Cloud and HCX Connector
 {: #hcxclient-components-manager}

-In the HCX site-to-site architecture, an HCX source and an HCX destination environment exist.
-Depending on the environment, there is a specific HCX installer: HCX Connector (previously HCX Enterprise) or HCX Cloud.
+In the HCX site-to-site architecture, an HCX source environment and an HCX destination environment exist.
+Depending on the environment, a specific HCX installer is used, either HCX Connector (previously HCX Enterprise) or HCX Cloud.
 HCX Connector is always deployed as the source.
 HCX Cloud is typically deployed as the destination, but it can be used as the source in cloud-to-cloud deployments.
 In HCX-enabled public clouds, the cloud provider deploys HCX Cloud.
 The public cloud tenant deploys HCX Connector on-premises.

 The source and destination sites are paired together for HCX operations.
 An HCX Connector cannot be paired with another HCX Connector.